Food and Diet Tips for Finger Monkeys

-– baby milk for the newborn finger monkey
+- infants formula for the newborn finger monkey (check with your veterinarian)

 - chopped or small fresh fruits